wolfpup-software/jackrabbit-js/JACKRABBIT.md

 }
 ```

-### Export tests
+## Export tests

-A test module should export their tests.
-Tests will be executed in sequential order (unless otherwise specified).
+A `test module` should export their tests.
+Tests will be executed in sequential order (unless specified otherwise).

 ```TS
 // my-tests.ts